NextCenturyCorporation/neon/tools/visualizations/next-century/neon/README.md

 * npm/nodejs/grunt are used to build the javascript code
 * the gradle build files provide wrapper tasks for executing grunt tasks

-### setup instructions for npm/nodejs
+### setup instructions for npm/nodejs (Ubuntu)

-* install npm and nodejs
+* install nodejs and npm globally (installing nodejs through the package manager will install both)
-* from the top level neon directory, run the gradle task installGruntDeps. this will install the necessary javascript build tools. this only needs to be re-run when the package.json file changes.
+* from the top level neon directory, run the `gradle installGruntDeps`. this will install the necessary javascript build tools. this only needs to be re-run when the package.json file changes.

 ### Test tasks